Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The text describes the coming of the Holy Spirit to proclaim to the world what the future holds.
-The textural concept of the fugal exposition is ideally suited to conveying the idea of the one (first theme or subject) transmuting into the many (the consequent combination of all available voices).
+The structural concept of a fugal exposition is ideally suited to conveying the idea of the one (first theme or subject) transmuting into the many (the consequent combination of all available voices).
 The Spirit comes alone, but then addresses all humankind.
-The musical metaphor is strengthened by the fact that Bach gives us not one but three short expositions, suggestive of the Holy Trinity.
+The musical metaphor is strengthened by the fact that Bach gives us not one but three short expositions, very probably suggestive of the Holy Trinity.

 Bach has plundered the chorale for motives rather less often in this cantata then elsewhere but the chorus is clearly linked to it.
 The opening motive of both movements consists of three repeated notes followed by an upward leap and a stepwise descent.
 In a microcosmic sense these three shapes within the one phrase encapsulate much of the cantata’s message: treading/departing, assertiveness and a subsequent return to the port of welcome.

 Does this read too much into the composer’s intentions?
 I do not think so.
 Any intensive study of his music indicates his preoccupations with number, symbol, shape and metaphor.
-The only question which remains is: who did Bach intend to recognise these abstruse symbols; God, the congregations or even the students and musicians of his own, and future ages?
+The only question which remains is: who did Bach intend to recognise these abstruse symbols; God, the congregations or, perhaps, the students and musicians he was directing and educating?